AaltoSciComp/scicomp-docs/news/2019_jupyterworkshop.rst

 are or will use it).

-* 10:00-10:15: Joakim Järvinen, Intro to Aalto JupyterHub
+* 10:00-10:15: **Intro to Aalto JupyterHub**, Joakim Järvinen

   * Strategic benefits of JupyterHub and its use in Machine Learning Basic Principles 2018

-* 10:15-10:35: Richard, JupyterHub details and ecosystem
+* 10:15-10:35: **Aalto JupyterHub details and ecosystem**, Richard Darst

   * Background, where we are going, and primary limitations.

-* 10:35-10:50: Petri Jehkonen and Eric Bach: Demos of Data Science and Kernel Methods notebooks in courses.
+* 10:35-10:50: **Demos of Data Science and
+  Kernel Methods notebooks in courses**, Petri Jehkonen and Eric Bach
 * Discussion/break: 10 min

 * *(end of first half, begin details half for those who want to stay)*
-* 11:00-11:20: From start to Jupyter: demo of a full course
+* 11:00-11:20: **From start to Jupyter: demo of a full course setup**, Richard Darst
-  setup: Richard Darst

   * Requesting a course, tracking files, managing students, grading, sharing files, integration with other services, etc.

-* 11:20-???:  Alexander Ilin and Joakim Järvinen: Notebook construction for autograding
+* 11:20-???: **Notebook construction for autograding**, Alexander Ilin and Joakim Järvinen

   * Making notebooks for autograding is quite challenging.
 Learn how to do it well.